ashutoshmjain/gita/src/mathuraChap01.md

 The root phoneme for the word "Truth" is `sàt` ( where `s` is pronounced as in "site" and rest as in `śat`).
 In essence the `śat` for first hundred truths morphed into `sàt` - the pure provable truths.

 These truths could be realized through a set of pre-defined actions (`Yazna`).
-The idea was `Yazna` leads to truth -> consistent practice leads to deterministic outcomes.
-In other words, the definition of "Truth" was something unbelievable, but provable through controlled experiments - a scientific approach to segregate false claims from rigorous truth.
+The idea was `Yazna` led to truth -> consistent practice led to deterministic outcomes.
+The definition of "Truth" was something unbelievable, but provable through controlled experiments - a scientific approach to segregate false claims from rigor.
 Understandably, those were the times of voodoo magic.
-Having a proven "myth buster" institute was important for nascent logic (and experiment).
+Having a proven "myth buster" institute was important for nascent science.

-> It was also important to showcase the extensive work that went into realizing aforesaid skills.
-Kings from near and far used to send the very best to learn and adapt.
-Congregation not only imparted the know-how, they also indexed the barter value -> 100 kilos of wheat for say a kilo of iron - so forth for every commodity to commodity interchange.
-Rich and wealthy conducted `Yaznas` to realize these skills and shared a part of their inflows with congregation -  a consistent source of wealth for the congregation.
+> Rich patrons from near (and far) used to send the very best to realize `śat` - the true and open source techniques.
+They conducted `Yaznas` to benefit from the outcomes, and shared a part of their inflows with congregation -  a consistent source of wealth to congregation.
 >
+> Congregation not only imparted the know-how, they also indexed the barter value -> 100 kilos of wheat for say a kilo of iron - commodity to commodity fair exchange - based on labor and bill of materials.
+>
-> Legend says `Vaśiṣṭha` had a magical cow called `Kaamdhenu`.
+> Legend says `Vaśiṣṭhas` had a magical cow - `Kaamdhenu`.
 It provisioned objects of desire - on demand.
-The accrued wealth - a small cut to deities volunteered by barter parties -  was probably the magical cow.
+The truth, however, is the knowledge was the magical cow.

 </div>